When you hold a styrofoam plate, you hold eternity in your hand.

 My church owns an enormous quantity of china dishes, white with green flowers, which I’ve been told date from the 1940s.
 Those dishes have seen more coffee hours and soup suppers and celebratory cakes and spaghetti dinners than most of the people in our parish.
 The 90-year-old lady sipping from a green-flowered cup today washed those cups hundreds of times when she was my age, and I hope to be drinking from them when I am old.
 When I stay late after an event, washing dishes while chattering with my friends, of course I notice the repetitive manual labor involved in caring for our dishes (lather, rinse, repeat…), but also I think of the many happy hours our parishioners have put into caring for those dishes together.
 They may be unremarkable, out of style, and scratched by generations of enthusiastic forks, but those are our dishes.
 Parishioners I never knew donated those dishes before I was born so that our parish family could enjoy meals together.
 Every plate and cup and saucer ties us to them and to all the people since and all the people yet to come who will eat from those dishes and wash them and put them back on the shelf for next time.

 Look again at that styrofoam plate: Prehistoric lives filtered down through millions of years to make that plate for you alone to use in one moment and consign to eternity alone in the ground, forgotten, useless, wasted.
 You–or the person who chose disposable dishes for this event–spent money on instant garbage.
 Was it worth it?

-Copyright 2009 Rebecca Stallings.
-Please contact becca [at] earthlingshandbook [dot] org if you would like to reprint this article in your church newsletter or other publication as long as you include this copyright notice.
+Copyright 2009 by Rebecca Stallings.
+You may reprint this article in your church newsletter or other publication as long as you include this copyright notice.